sotormd/nixos/docs/server.md

 1. Get a NixOS sd-card image that has experimental features `flakes` and `nix-command` enabled.

-   One such images is included in this flake.
+   One such image is included in this flake.
 To use the included image:

    ```bash
    nix build github:sotormd/nixos#nixosConfigurations.imageSD.config.system.build.sdImage